SimonPadbury/restart/README.md

 ### The demo light/dark mode toggler

-The demo `index.html` is linked to a simple JavaScript named `theme.js`.
-It is not necessary, but is included for demonstration purposes, and you can copy it if you like.
+The demo `index.html` is has a simple JavaScript in its `<head>`.
+This JS is not necessary for `restart.css`, but is included for demonstration purposes.
+You can copy it if you like.

 This script responds to the user’s operating system preferences and sets a [sessionStorage]() token accordingly (either `"light"` or `"dark"`).